afiskon/afiskon.github.io/src/content/pages/about.md

 Slug: about

 Hi!
 My name is Aleksander Alekseev.
-I'm living in Moscow, Russia and I'm a software developer.
+I live in Moscow, Russia and I'm a software developer.

 ![Aleksander Alekseev](/static/about.jpg)